In an earlier post, I talked about the transferable skills I could take from being a personal assistant to being a freelance writer.

 What transferable skills could you take from your current role into a business or to a job in another field?

-If you feel you need to upgrade your skills, CreativeLive have a great range of online business-related courses that can help.
+If you feel you need to upgrade your skills, CreativeLive has a great range of online business-related courses that can help.

 If you enjoyed this post, please share it with your friends on social media.